 Pervasive marketing of formula and bottles

-Every day, we are bombarded with messages about products and services.
-Perhaps you were exposed to the deluge of messages that make formula seem “almost” as good as breastfeeding, whether they be on TV, in magazines, on social media, at the doctor’s office, or elsewhere.
+Every day, messages about products and services bombard us.
+There is a deluge of messages that make formula seem “almost” as good as breastfeeding.
+They are on TV, in magazines, on social media, at the doctor’s office, or elsewhere.
 And certainly, bottles have become the very symbol of babyhood in America.

 When breastfeeding is going well, it’s easy to stick with it.
-When you get mastitis or the baby has a growth spurt or some other issue crops up, it can seem easier to cave in and feed the baby formula from a bottle.
+When you get mastitis, the baby has a growth spurt, or some other issue crops up, it can seem easier to cave in and feed the baby formula from a bottle.
 Support and encouragement from others who have “been there” can be the game changer that helps you keep on breastfeeding.

 Can you succeed without support?
 Sure.
 But you don’t have to go it alone.